CALIFORNIA FISHING GUIDE

 During the summer and fall stripers can be caught in the San Francisco Bay, and you can also catch them

-Francisco beaches is occasionally very successful, and from the local fishing charter boats.
-Shore angling
+beaches is occasionally very successful, and from the local fishing charter boats.
+Shore angling can be good

 May Fishing in California